Dripdrop12/ipardalis/content/panther-chameleon-eggs-for-sale.md

 {{< /faq >}}

 {{< faq title="How Often do Panther Chameleons Lay Eggs?" >}}
 A receptive female panther chameleon will lay her eggs within 30-45 days of mating, and then lay again within 60 days of that first clutch.
 We call that her retained clutch.
 She may lay a second or third retained clutch on a similar cadence if she is healthy.
 When she is done with her retained clutches, she will enter another receptive cycle.
+Egg sellers will probably just breed her again without letting her rest adequately.
 {{< /faq >}}

 {{< faq title="Can Chameleons Lay Eggs without Mating?" >}}
 Yes - most species of chameleons will lay unfertilized eggs in captivity; however, some are more likely to do so than others.
 The issue is exacerbated when a female chameleon is over fed or provided with high basking temperatures.
 This is why you need to provide every sexually mature female chameleon with adequate laying options at all times.
+It is also why you should not assume a Panther Chameleon egg is fertilized.
 {{< /faq >}}

 ---